 Academic Research Grants

 TURI provides seed funding for UMass faculty and their graduate students to conduct research related to toxics use reduction.
-Download the overview and request for proposals.
-Submit your application by June 17, 2016.
+The deadline for this year's proposals is June 23rd.
+Contact Greg Morose with any questions.

 Academic researchers benefit from solving real world problems through their research and provide invaluable training for next generation engineers and scientists.
 Industry partners benefit by having highly skilled researchers work on their toxics use reduction problems at no cost.